-Join the Fun at Homesteading Today: Tell your stories, share recipes & tips!
+Join the Fun at Homesteading Today, Tell your Stories, Share Recipes and Tips!

 Homesteading Today

-Homesteading today is very different.
+Homesteading today is very different than it used to be.
 Of course these days you pay for your land - every dollar!
 Congress passed the Homestead Act in 1862 where any person of 21 years and older could file for 160 acres, a quarter mile each side of unclaimed land.
 In order to secure homestead land you had to build a house or homestead, plant some crops, dig a well and live there for the next 5 years.
 If you fulfilled these requirements you were granted your homestead title.

-Homesteading today still exists.
+Homesteading today still exists as a concept.
 It is the yearning to scratch around in a little bit of dirt that is your own, even if you have to pay for homestead land these days and try and be as self-sufficient as possible.
 Many people are going back to the land due to food issues, current use of pesticides and how they affect our health.

 Homesteading Today Tips